Triple Chocolate Cream Pie! Why have just one flavor of chocolate cream when you can have them all? And those candied cocoa nibs, yummmm!

 Candied Cocoa Nibs

-- Combine the sugar, water and vanilla bean in a small saucepan.
+- Combine1 ½ oz cocoa nibs3 oz granulated sugar, 3 oz water1 inch piece vanilla bean in a small saucepan.
 Bring the sugar syrup to a boil.
-Add the nibs all at once and return to a boil.
+Add 1 ½ oz cocoa nibs all at once and return to a boil.
 Lower the heat to medium and simmer for 10 minutes.
 Remove from the heat and let steep for 10 minutes.

 Make the Crust

-- Run the Oreo cookies in a food processor or blender to make the crumbs.
-Toss the flour with the cookie crumbs.
-Toss the butter with the cookie crumbs to form a loose dough.
+- Toss 2 tablespoons all purpose flour with 9 oz Oreo cookie crumbs.
+Toss 3 oz unsalted butter (melted) with the cookie crumbs to form a loose dough.
 Line a 9" pie plate with the cookie crumbs, pressing the dough to form a crust.

 - Bake the crust for 10 minutes.
-While the crust is still warm, sprinkle 1/2 of the bittersweet choc into the bottom of the shell.
+While the crust is still warm, sprinkle ½ of the semi-sweet choc into the bottom of the shell.
 Allow the chocolate to melt and then gently spread it across the bottom and sides of the pie shell.

-- Cool until the chocolate is set, move the crust to the freezer while you prep the filling.
+- Cool until the chocolate is set then move the crust to the freezer while you prep the filling.

-- Put the remaining dark, the milk and the white chocolate into three separate mixing bowls
+- Put the remaining dark chocolate, 2 oz milk chocolate and 2 oz white chocolate into three separate mixing bowls.

 Pastry Cream

-- Combine milk with half of the sugar, salt, and vanilla.
+- Combine 16 oz whole milk, 6 oz granulated sugar, 1 teaspoon vanilla extract and ¼ teaspoon table salt.
 Heat over medium high until scalding hot.
-While the milk heats up, whisk together the eggs, yolks, remaining sugar and corn starch.
+While the milk heats up, whisk together2 large eggs, 2 large yolks and 1 oz corn starch.
 When the milk is scalding hot, whisk it into the egg mixture.

 - Return the mixture to the pot and cook over medium low, stirring constantly, until it begins to thicken and just begins to bubble.
 Remove from the heat immediately and strain back into the bowl used for the eggs.
-Add the butter and optional rum to the hot custard and whisk to melt the butter.
+Add 2 oz unsalted butter and optional 1 oz rum to the hot custard and whisk to melt the butter.

 - Divide the warm cream evenly between the 3 bowls of chocolate.
 Gently stir the dark chocolate cream until the chocolate is all melted.
 Scoop the dark chocolate cream into the chilled pie shell and smooth to an even layer.
 Place in the freezer for 10 minutes.